Grublux/XPRMINT/docs/stabilization-spec.md

 - No drift.
 No trait changes.

 ### 4. Evolution
-- After Resonance, evolve/incubate becomes available.
+- After Resonance (7 days elapsed) AND Vibes == 10, evolve/incubate becomes available.
 - Evolution logic is out of scope for this document.

 ---